 For anyone on a tight budget, the Behringer UMC22 or Behringer UMC202HD is the best in the price bracket by far.
 This is thanks to the Midas Pre-amps in them.
 Then there is the 204HD(What I am using myself) that has even more input/output options.
 Plan on using MIDI?
 You’ll need the 204HD to interface it with your PC to stream or record it.

 You might need a 1/4″ to 3.5mm adapter for the headphone monitoring port.
 Most gaming headsets are 3.5mm, and having these around are helpful in many ways.
 That is why we recommend getting a 3 pack.

-Now, There are no Prime Day Deals for any of our recommended Audio Interfaces or similar alternatives, but this is an important tool to get If you plan on using an XLR Microphone.
+Now, There are no Prime Day Deals for any of my recommended Audio Interfaces or similar alternatives, but this is an important tool to get If you plan on using an XLR Microphone.